How To Count Cards in Blackjack

 Wong Halves

-Developed by blackjack expert Stanford Wong, this strategy lets the player spread their choice of values in order to gain a more exact insight into what’s left in the deck.
+Developed by blackjack expert Stanford Wong, this strategy lets the player spread their choice of values to gain a more exact insight into what’s left in the deck.
 Here’s how to count cards this way:

 • 3, 4, 6 = 1